While the Colosseum stands, Rome shall stand; when the Colosseum falls, Rome shall fall; when Rome falls, the world shall fall.

 A series of natural disasters including devastating fires and earthquakes continued to undermine the edifice over the centuries.
 The powerful medieval family of the Frangipani converted the abandoned amphitheatre into a residential fortress in the opening decades of the 13th century, but pope Innocent IV expropriated it for the church not long afterwards in 1244.
 A particularly powerful earthquake sent the southern façade tumbling in 1349, and the rubble filled site became something like a glorified quarry thereafter, its massive stones carted off for other building projects in the city.

-Pope Sixtus V attempted to exploit the building to kick-start the city’s economy by opening a woollen mill there to provide women with a way out of prostitution in the late-16th century, but his ambitious plans fell through.
-Finally Pope Benedict XIV consecrated the space as testament to Christian martyrs who were believed to have been thrown to the lions here.
+Later, Pope Sixtus V attempted to exploit the building to kick-start the city’s economy by opening a woollen mill there to provide women with a way out of prostitution in the late-16th century, but his ambitious plans fell through.

-Dedicatory inscription detailing the Colosseum's consecration by Benedict XIV
+Dedicatory inscription detailing the Colosseum's consecration as a Christian site